Rudolf Abel: Early career

 Fluent in English, Russian, German, Polish and Yiddish, Fisher worked for the Comintern as a translator following his family's return to the Soviet Union.
 Trained as a radio operator, he served in a Red Army radio battalion in 1925 and 1926.
 He then worked briefly in the radio research institute before being recruited by the OGPU, a predecessor of the KGB, in May 1927.
-That year he married Elena Lebedeva, a harp student at Moscow Conservatoire.
+That year he married Elena Lebedeva, a harp student at Moscow Conservatory.
 They had one child together, a daughter named Evelyn who was born on 8 October 1929.
 During his interview with the OGPU, it was determined he should adopt a Russian-sounding name and William August Fisher became Vilyam Genrikhovich Fisher.
 Following his recruitment, he worked for the OGPU as a radio operator in Norway, Turkey, the United Kingdom, and France.
 He returned to the Soviet Union in 1936, as head of a school that trained radio operators destined for duty in illegal residences.
 One of the students was the Canadian-born Russian spy Kitty Harris, who was later more widely known as "The Spy with Seventeen Names".

 Despite his foreign birth and the accusation that his brother-in-law was a Trotskyist, Fisher narrowly escaped the Great Purge.
-However, in 1938 he was dismissed from the NKVD, which the OGPU had been renamed to in 1934.
+However, in 1938 he was dismissed from the NKVD, the moniker the OGPU had adopted in 1934.
 During World War II, he again trained radio operators for clandestine work behind German lines.
 Having been adopted as a protégé by Pavel Sudoplatov, he took part in Operation Scherhorn (Операция Березино, Operatsiya Berezino) in August 1944.
 Sudoplatov later described this operation as "the most successful radio deception game of the war".
 Fisher's role in this operation was rewarded with what his superiors regarded as one of the most prestigious postings in Soviet foreign intelligence, the United States.